tonypilz/singleton/README.md

  global::InstanceRegistration<Settings> regS(&settings);
 }
 ```
-In the example above the constructor of `Logger` uses in line `1)` the globally accessible instance of `Settings` and vice versa in line `2)`.
-Therefore either way one of the two instances will not be fully constructed upon access.
-The classical solution to this kind of problem would be to fall back to a 2 phase initialisation for global instances which is error prone und reduces readability².
+In the example above the constructor of `Logger` uses in line `1)` the globally accessible instance of `Settings` and in line `2)` vice versa.
+Therefore one of the two instances will not be fully constructed upon access.
+The solution to this kind of problem is a two phase initialisation which has a couple of problems:

-²In many cases program startup is split into multiple stages and the initialization code is dispersed.

-With this library an alternative solution can chosen:
+ - initialization code is split onto two or more methods
+ - state space about initialization state is increased
+ - class internal knowledge like 'if class A is constrcuted then do b' might leak out
+ - fragility raises since implicit asumptions about initialization order are incorporated into code

+All of these problems can be adressed by a queuing mechanism which allows to automatically execute initialization steps if they become applicable as shown in the example below:

 ```cpp
 struct Logger{